ELEC40004/elec40004-2019-q3-lab/lab2/instructions.md

 -------

-This lab uses the idea of objects to represent real-world things: in the previous labs we looked at static models of the world; this time we'll look at objects which evolve over time.
+This lab uses the idea of objects to represent real-world things: in the previous labs we looked at static models of the images; this time we'll look at objects which evolve over time.
 We're also looking at how objects could be used to control things in the real-world, as well as simulating virtual versions of them.